polterguy/magic.node/README.md

    howdy:earth

 /*
- * Loops through all children of [.foo] who's names
+ * Loops through all children of [.foo] who's values
  * are "world".
  */
 .dyn:.foo